ADDALemos/RBN/index.md

 # Abstract
 ***
-Boolean logical models of biological regulatory and signalling networks are increasingly used to formally describe and understand complex biological processes.
-Such models often need to be repaired whenever new observations become available, rendering the model inconsistent with the new observations.
-Although many studies have focuses on inferring new models (or classes of models) from data, the automation of model repair is still in its infancy, often still being a manual process and therefore prone to errors.
+*Background:* Boolean models of biological signalling-regulatory networks are increasingly used to formally describe and understand complex biological processes.
+These models may become inconsistent as new data becomes available and need to be repaired.
+In the past, the focus has been shed on the inference of (classes of) models given an interaction network and time-series data sets.
+However, repair of existing models against new data is still in its infancy, where the process is still manually performed and therefore slow and prone to errors.

-In this work, a tool is provided to suggest possible repair operations to inconsistent models based on changing the model logical functions.
-The tool uses Answer Set Programming to identify possible repair operations to the models following both synchronous or asynchronous updating schemes.

-The tool was validated using both Boolean models of randomly generated networks and data sets of Escherichia coli at steady state.
-The limitations of the implemented tool for each of the updating schemes are discussed.
-The impact of the minimization algorithm is also addressed.
+*Results:* In this work, we propose a method with an associated tool to suggest repairs over inconsistent Boolean models, based on a set of atomic repair operations.
+Answer Set Programming is used to encode the minimal repair problem as a combinatorial optimization problem.
+In particular, given an inconsistent model, the tool provides the minimal repairs that render the model capable of generating dynamics coherent with a (set of) time-series data set(s), considering either a synchronous or an asynchronous updating scheme.

+*Conclusions:* The method was validated using known biological models from different species, as well as synthetic models obtained from randomly generated networks.
+We discuss the method’s limitations regarding each of the updating schemes and the considered minimization algorithm.

 ***